shakilahmedatik/blink-client/README.md

 ## Features Overview:

 - LMS Marketplace
-- Secured Login System with beautiful and clean codes!
-React Bootstrap, Some powerful React files 100% valid W3 web standards.
+- User friendly UI.
+- Students can enroll in free & paid courses.
+- Nice & Clean user dashboard.
+- Easy payment system with stripe.
+- Users can easily register as Instructor and setup their payout account through Stripe Express.
+- Nice Instructor Dashboard.
+- Instructors can create courses & update them.
+They can later add lessons in the course.
+They can publish or unpublish a course.
-- This template is fully responsive layout for all type of devices.
+- Fully responsive layout for all type of devices.
-- Awesome Dashboard!
+- 24/7 Live chat feature.
-- Beautiful Review System!
+-
-- In order to allow users to Register or Login with email and password , I implemented Firebase Authentication.
-- Built a Simple CRUD App with Node, Express, and MongoDB
-- I'm running my Heroku as a server so I can access the database with no problem.

 ## Tech Stack

-**Front-End:** Next.js, Context API.
+**Front-End:**
+- Next.js
+- Context API

+**CSS-Framework:**
-**CSS-Framework:** Tailwind CSS.
+- Tailwind CSS.

+**Back-End:**
+- Node.js
-**Back-End:** Node.js, Express
+- Express

+**Database:**
+- MongoDB
-**Database:** MongoDB, Mongoose.
+- Mongoose.

+**Payment-Processor:**
-**Payment-Processor:** Stripe Connect.
+- Stripe Connect.